-The priorities (strategies) and objectives are developed in support of the College's Mission Documents and are the result of environmental scans, research, and input from faculty, staff and students.
+The goals and objectives are developed in support of the College's Mission Documents and are the result of environmental scans, research, and input from faculty, staff and students.

-Strategic Initiatives represent the highest level of what the college wants to achieve over the next three years.
-Objectives, through their specific tactics, delineate how the strategic initiatives will be accomplished, as the tactics serve as the work plan to accomplish the objectives.
-The strategic initiatives and objectives are developed with input from a number of internal and external stakeholders.
-The tactics developed by the work groups supported by individual divisions, departments support the objectives.
+Goals represent the highest level of what the college wants to achieve over the next three years.
+Objectives, through their specific tactics, delineate how the goals will be accomplished, as the tactics serve as the work plan to accomplish the objectives.
+The goals and objectives are developed with input from a number of internal and external stakeholders.
+The tactics are developed by the work groups and supported by individual divisions and departments that support the objectives.

 Although the document is developed every three years, addenda may be included whenever appropriate, as this document is a work in progress.
 The annual assessment of the plan and progress being made in support of the priorities and strategies may serve as the catalyst for additions or changes to the plan.
-The 2014-2017 Strategic Plan addresses the need to provide educational excellence through high-quality teaching and learning, create and support an evidence-based culture, strengthen financial resources, embrace shared governance, and increase collaborative partnerships.
-The plan was thoroughly vetted through a comprehensive and inclusive review process and was adopted by the Board of Trustees on April 27, 2015.
-The Board extended the plan to June 30, 2018 on November 27, 2017; to June 30, 2019 on September 24, 2018; and to June 30, 2020 on June 24, 2019.
-The Strategic Planning Task Force has been working for over a year on the new plan, which is based on its revised mission, vision and core values and the extensive research and analysis being done by the task force.
+The 2020-2023 Strategic Plan addresses student access and success, relevant and innovative education, and creating a student-focused environment.
+The plan was thoroughly vetted through a comprehensive and inclusive review process and was formally adopted by the Board of Trustees on February 24, 2020.

-Following is the 2014-2017 Strategic Plan (as extended to June 30, 2020):
+Following is the 2020-2023 Strategic Plan: